OrlandoDevs/ignite-the-holidays/README.md

 Also, please remove the file called `deleteme` in your folder.
 This was temporary in order for the folder to be pushed to GitHub.

 > NOTE: Please include .jpg or .png images only.
-ALSO - File names ***cannot contain spaces***, or bad things happen.
+ALSO - File names **_cannot contain spaces_**, or bad things happen.

-Once you put them in the folder, push it back to this repo and submit a *PR*.
+Once you put them in the folder, push it back to this repo and submit a _PR_.
 Don't worry about compiling it, unless you want to play around with this for your own use.
-To do so, follow the directions below and then you can just run the `(your-presentation).sh` file and then `grunt serve`
+To do so, follow the directions below and then you can just run the `(your-presentation).sh` file and then `npm run dev`

 > LAST NOTE: **PLEASE PLEASE** - Don't peak in the `improv-` folders.
 I know, they are right there and very tempting, but I'd love you have all of you help with Improv (karaoke) as well, so that would be cheating.
 You are all happy to fork this repo and use it down the road if you wish.

 ## Thank you

 I want to thank you all for participating in Ignite the Holidays.
 I'm actually pretty excited about using this "tool" to present it.

-___
+---

 ## About (From the original writer)